Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel

-where the last inequality follows from a union bound.
+where the bound on $\|W\|_{\max}$ follows from a similar union bound.

-Therefore, we are left with the proof of the lower bounds.
+\emph{Lower Bound:} We are left with the proof of the lower bounds.
 The proof is based on the combination of Fano's method along with the construction of local packing using Gilbert-Varshamov bound.

 For the first noise scenario, without loss of generality, assume $p>q$.
 Let $l_1=\lfloor \frac{q}{r}\rfloor$ and $l_2=q-rl_1$.
 Define the map $f(R)=\Big[ \overbrace{R\ R\ \cdots\ R}^{l_1}\ 0_{p\times l_2} \Big]$.
 Consider the set of instances as